ibm-cloud-docs/vpc/vsi_is_allowed_use_expression.md

 {: class="simple-tab-table"}
 {: summary="Bare metal server API allowed-use expression options"}

 To create a new custom image with allowed-use expressions, use the `POST /images` API command.
 The following example creates a new custom image with an allowed-use expression for a virtual server instance for GPU count that is greater than one with Nvidia as the GPU manufacturer.
 Secure boot is required.
-The bare metal server allowed-use expression is set to false which prevents the image from being used to provision a bare metal server.
+The bare metal server allowed-use expression is set to false, which prevents the image from being used to provision a bare metal server.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/images?version=$today&generation=2" -H "Authorization: Bearer $iam_token" -d '{